 Submissions are handled by Coordinators for an experiment or a physics group within an experiment.
 These Coordinators assign an Uploader and a Reviewer to each submission after clicking the "Submit" button when they are logged in.

 An email is sent to the designated Uploader with a link which gives the privileges to upload a data submission.
-Once the Uploader thinks their submission is ready for review, they should click the "Notify Reviewer" button.
+Once the Uploader thinks their submission is ready for review, they should click the "Notify Participants" button.

 All current submissions are available for a Coordinator, Reviewer, or Uploader to see in their Dashboard.

 See also Section 6 of arXiv:1704.05473 for an overview of the submission process.

 The main documentation for the HEPData YAML submission format is linked below, together with a third-party library that might be useful in preparing your submission.
 You can also easily obtain the YAML format of any existing HEPData record by clicking "Download All" then "YAML" or "YAML with resource files".

 The GitHub repositories linked below provide more details on the submission format and some examples, together with tools to convert from the old HepData input format to the new HEPData YAML format and to validate the HEPData YAML format offline.
 These conversion and validation tools are automatically invoked from the web interface when an Uploader uploads their submission files.

 The link below gives more older documentation on the submission process and also provides some C++ code to convert .txt files to .yaml files.